ciscoheat/sveltekit-flash-message/README.md

 ## Client-side fetching and redirecting

-In most cases the flash message will update automatically on redirect or navigation, with one exception: When using [fetch](https://kit.svelte.dev/docs/web-standards#fetch-apis), you must call `updateFlash` afterwards:
+The flash message will update automatically on redirect or navigation, but when using [fetch](https://kit.svelte.dev/docs/web-standards#fetch-apis), you must call `updateFlash` afterwards:

 ```svelte
 <script lang="ts">